TommyQTran/TommyQTran/README.md

-- 👋 Hi, I’m @Tommy Tran
+- 👋 Hi, I’m Tommy Tran
 - 😄 Pronouns: He/Him
 - 👀 I’m interested in Information Security and IT
 - ⚡ Fun fact: I'm studying abroad this Fall at KU, South Korea